AngleProtocol/merkl-docs/earn-with-merkl/earning-with-merkl.md

 ### Claiming as an operator

-Currently, when you're connected to the Merkl frontend with an operator address, you only see rewards earned by that operator address—not by the addresses that have appointed it.
+Once an address has approved you as an operator by calling `toggleOperator` on the [distributor smart contract](https://app.merkl.xyz/status), you can claim rewards on behalf of that address directly from the Merkl frontend.

+#### How to claim via the frontend

+1. **Navigate to the user's dashboard**: Go to `https://app.merkl.xyz/users/[ADDRESS]` where `[ADDRESS]` is the wallet address for which you want to claim rewards.

+2. **Enable Operator mode**: On the right side of the dashboard, you'll find a button with three vertical dots (⋮).
+Click on it and select **"Operator mode (advanced)"** to enable it.

+   {% hint style="warning" %}
+   **Operator mode (advanced)**

+   Claim rewards on behalf of addresses that approved you.
+Claims without approval will fail.
+   {% endhint %}

+3. **Connect your operator wallet**: Connect the wallet that has been toggled as an operator for the address you're claiming on behalf of.

+4. **Claim the rewards**: Once connected, you'll see the rewards available for the address, and you can claim them as you would normally.
+The rewards will be sent to the original address that earned them, not to your operator address.

+{% hint style="info" %}
-To claim rewards on behalf of another address using an operator, you'll need to bypass the frontend and use the Merkl API directly.
-For example, you can retrieve the Merkle proof for a specific user and chain by calling: `https://api.merkl.xyz/v4/users/0xA9DdD91249DFdd450E81E1c56Ab60E1A62651701/rewards?chainId=1`
+If you need to claim rewards programmatically or via the API instead of the frontend, you can retrieve the Merkle proof for a specific user and chain by calling: `https://api.merkl.xyz/v4/users/[ADDRESS]/rewards?chainId=[CHAIN_ID]`

 This response will include the Merkle proof data needed to submit a claim.
 You can then use this information to call the claim function on the [Merkl Distributor contract](../integrate-merkl/smart-contract-addresses.md) via a block explorer or directly onchain.